cartrawler/cartrawler.github.io/docs/ios/integration.md

 On the SDK’s Search Screen, we have added the option for users to search for vehicles using their current location upon tapping the pick-up location text field.

-To make use of this feature, please ensure your plist file has the `NSLocationWhenInUseUsageDescription` (or `NSLocationAlwaysUsageDescription` for iOS10) key.
+To make use of this feature, please ensure your plist file has the `NSLocationWhenInUseUsageDescription` key.

 We will need to use this when asking for permission to use location services within your app if it has not already been granted.